-LaPlante and Iacuessa, for example, along with classmate Megan Benoit, conducted a bottle drive at school and at a bottle redemption center in Bennington, Vt. to help raise money for St. Jude Children's Research Hospital.
+LaPlante and Iacuessa, for example, along with classmate Megan Benoit, conducted a bottle drive at school and at a bottle redemption center in Bennington, Vt.

 Many students chose to address causes and projects they thought they had a personal connection to.